-Conceptual skills are extremely important for leadership positions, particularly upper- and middle-management jobs.
+Conceptual skills are essential for leadership positions, particularly upper-management and middle-management jobs.
 Managers need to make sure everyone working for them is helping to achieve the company’s larger goals.
 Rather than just getting bogged down in the details of day-to-day operations, upper- and middle-managers also need to keep the company’s “big pictures” aims in mind.

 However, conceptual skills are useful for almost every position.
-Even when you have a very specific list of duties, it is always helpful to know how your part fits into the larger goals of your organization.
+Even when you have a particular list of duties, it is always helpful to know how your part fits into the broader goals of your organization.

 How to Use Skills Lists

 You can use these skills lists throughout your job search process.
 Firstly, you can use these skill words in your resume.
 In the description of your work history, you might want to use some of these keywords.

 Secondly, you can use these in your cover letter.
 In the body of your letter, you can mention one or two of these skills, and give a specific example of a time when you demonstrated those skills at work.

 Finally, you can use these skill words in an interview.
 Make sure you have at least one example of a time you demonstrated each of the top five skills listed here.

 Of course, each job will require different skills and experiences, so make sure you read the job description carefully and focus on the skills listed by the employer.

 - Analysis: A very important conceptual skill is the ability to analyze and evaluate whether or not a company is achieving its goals and sticking to its business plan.
 Managers have to look at how all the departments are working together, spot any particular issues, and then decide what steps need to be taken.